talhashah-dev/react-chat-app/README.md

-Chat App built on React.js
+Chat App built on React.js and Firebase.